 Prior Learning Assessment (PLA) is a way for current students to document learning acquired outside of a college classroom and for evaluating that learning as a way to earn college credit.
-For more information regarding PLA, please contact your Program Coordinator.
+For more information regarding PLA, please contact email PLA@keystone.edu.